By J. L. Starkey

-Fortunately, Ms. Cameron did not disappoint in her teaching that day.
-She first described her own research (she was searching for a horse thief in her family, for some reason).
+Fortunately, Ms. Cameron did not disappoint on that fateful day.
+She first described her own research (she was searching for the family horse thief at that time).
 Then she explained that genealogists used resources at libraries and archives, that they interviewed family members, and that they documented their findings.
 She concluded by telling us that our local library had its very own genealogy room called The McCarroll Room.

 Mom must have known that I was a young woman on a mission, because that weekend she did, indeed, take me to the McCarroll Room.
 I remember the amused looks from the staff as I completed the sign-in sheet (what did they mean, 12-year-olds didn’t usually use the room?).
-The librarian gave me the key, and I spent a happy day conducting serious family history research.
+The librarian handed me the key, and I spent a happy day conducting serious family history research.